 Several certificate and fellowship opportunities comprise the STEP Program, which is centered in the Princeton School of Public and International Affairs.
 STEP provides a larger umbrella for Princeton graduate students generally interested in science policy, and has deep connections to the Center for Policy Research on Energy and the Environment (C-PREE), the High Meadows Environmental Initiative (HMEI), and the Center for Information Technology Policy (CITP).
 Students work closely with distinguished STEP faculty, who come from diverse academic backgrounds, including natural science, engineering, and social science departments, to integrate their science and policy interests.

-STEP PhD Director of Graduate Studies
+SPIA Director of Graduate Studies and STEP Certificate Advisor

 Alumni & Student News